-Criterion #3: Program learning objectives and student outcomes are comparable to programs of similar length and level of program.
-(See CAQC's Program Assessment Standard #6 and Canadian Degree Qualifications Framework.)
+Criterion 3: Program learning objectives and student outcomes are comparable to programs of similar length and level of program.

-- Specified clear and achievable learning objectives and outcomes. - Demonstrated that learning objectives are at the appropriate level of learning for a 3- or 4-year baccalaureate program. - Specified a competency profile for graduates of the program.
+See CAQC's Program Assessment Standard #6 and Canadian Degree Qualifications Framework (Appendix B).

-- Provided an explanation of how program objectives relate to the institutional mission and objectives. - Demonstrated that it has a process in place to maintain the currency of the program and the quality of its learning outcomes.
+- Specified clear and achievable learning objectives and outcomes. - Demonstrated that learning objectives are at the appropriate level of learning for a 3- or 4-year baccalaureate program. - Incorporated appropriate strategies to identify and meet the needs of learners, including support for engaged and active learning. - Specified learning outcomes for graduates of the program. - Provided an explanation of how program objectives relate to the institutional mission and objectives. - Demonstrated that it has a process in place to maintain the currency of the program and the quality of its learning outcomes.

-Criterion #4: Program responds to adequate level of student demand.
+Criterion 4: Program responds to adequate level of student demand.